mraghavan/synthetic-census/README.md

 This will create the file `[block_clean_file]`.
 Computationally, this is fairly light and can be run locally.

-## Building the distribution
+## Building the dataset
 Make sure you've fulfilled the [requirements](#requirements).
 We use a map-reduce structure here.
 The map stage is done by `generate_data_shard.py`, and the reduce stage is done by `aggregate_data_shards.py`.
 You will likely need to use a computing cluster for this.
-For a medium-sized state, it will require tens of hours of compute time.
+For a medium-sized state, it will require hundreds or thousands of hours of compute time.

 ### Running the map stage
 Choose a label `[task_name]` (e.g., `AL`).
 This must be admissible in a file name.
 Choose a number `n` for the number of separate jobs to run.
-For a medium-sized state, `n=50` is reasonable.
+For a medium-sized state, `n=300` is reasonable.
 For `i` from 1 through `n`, run
 ```
 python3 generate_data_shard.py --from_params [params_file] --task i --num_tasks n --task_name [task_name]